-Shop the Home-grown Merino collection
+The evolution of our Home-grown Merino collection

 Transparency and a commitment to treading lightly is at the heart of this collection and we are proud to be championing UK wool and a longstanding British knitwear heritage.
-Follow the journey of the collection as it is made – starting from the origin story of our merino flock at Daylesford farm, following the fibres as they are transformed into garments, revealed in their final form as the first generation of the Bamford Home-grown Merino Knitwear Collection.
+Follow the journey of the collection as it was made – starting from the origin story of our merino flock at Daylesford farm, following the fibres as they are transformed into garments, revealed in their final form as the first generation of the Bamford Home-grown Merino Knitwear Collection.